catalyzeio/paas-guides/php-mysql/README.md

 If you would like more information on logging and laravel you can go [here](http://laravel.com/docs/5.0/errors).

-Additional for using php standalone with no framework you can use the `syslog()` function.
+Additionally, for using php standalone with no framework, you can use the `syslog()` function.
 More information on that can be found [here](http://php.net/manual/en/function.syslog.php).

 ### Viewing Logs
 Once your application is logging, you can view those logs using the dashboard.
 Just sign into the [Catalyze Dashboard](https://dashboard.catalyze.io), navigate to the environments dashboard, and click on "Monitoring" or "Logging" on any environment within your dashboard.